ryanwentzel/ryanlwentzel.com/collections/_posts/2021-08-09-birding-kit-carson.md

 The weather was just right at 7:43 AM—68°F with clear, blue skies.
 I began by spending a few moments at the duck pond (A marker)—also known as Sand Lake or Eagle Scout Lake—watching a man feed a large group of mallards.
 As always, several domestic types were in the mix.
 The pond was active.
 Fifteen Snowy Egrets dotted the shore, along with two Great Egrets.
 I also spotted a few Pied-billed Grebes and a solitary Northern Rough-Winged Swallow.
 Later, at the end of the outing, a number of turtles—large and small—were sunning themselves.

-From Eagle Scout Lake, I headed in a south-westerly direction along Kit Carson Park Loop Trail (B marker).
+From Sand Lake I headed in a south-westerly direction along Kit Carson Park Loop Trail (B marker).
 I spotted several Song Sparrows and two Common Yellowthroats in the wooded area where the Loop Trail connects to the Upper Valley Trail (C marker).
 I took the Upper Valley Trail to the Main Valley Trail (D marker), where I spent much of my time.
-I saw a California Thrasher, several Anna's Hummingbirds, a Northern Mockingbird, along with other species.
+I saw a California Thrasher, several Anna's Hummingbirds, and a Northern Mockingbird, along with other species.

 ![Main Valley Trail](https://d1yo597syf8yny.cloudfront.net/images/content/IMG_3327-opt.jpg "Main Valley Trail")